-Think about the sustainability of your meals.
 Can you calculate the food miles of your lunch this week?
+To do this, find out where all the food has come from - you should be able to find this information on the packet of most ingredients.
+Then use an online map to work out the number of miles it has taken to travel to you.

-Find out where all the food has come from - you should be able to find this information on the packet of most ingredients.
-Then use an online map to work out the number of miles it has taken to travel to your plate.
-If you want to take this further you could even do some research on which foods we can grow here in the UK and plan an eco-lunch with as few food miles as possible!
+If you want to take this further you could even do some research on which foods we can grow here in the UK and plan an ecolunch with as few food miles as possible.